rancher-sandbox/sbombastic/docs/rfc/0002_discoveryjob_design.md

 [unresolved]: #unresolved-questions

 Q: When do we say a discovery job is "completed"?
 Does it mean
-1. After the SBOM CR of the last qualified image is created?
+1. After the SBOM CR of the last qualified image's SBOM is reconciled?
+(Currently this is the chosen one)
 2. After the VulnerabilityReport CR of the last qualified image is created?